scc416/tinyapp/README.md

 Store all the [EJS](https://ejs.co/) files.
 Folder `partials` has only one file, `_header.ejs`.
 It displays the header for all other [EJS](https://ejs.co/) files.

 ### 📜 .gitignore
-This file is to ignore the node_modules folder.
+This file is to ignore the `node_modules` folder and `.DS_store`.

 ### 📜 README.md
 This document that you are reading.

 ### 📜 constants.js
-Store all the constants, such as `PORT` for the server and `KEYS` for [cookie-session](https://github.com/expressjs/cookie-session).
+Store the constants, including `PORT` for the server and `KEYS` for [cookie-session](https://github.com/expressjs/cookie-session).

 ### 📜 database.js
 Store the database of urls and users.

 ### 📜 express_server.js
-The javascript file where the server is defined.
+The main file where the server is defined.

 ### 📜 helpers.js
 Store all the helpers function.\